-We found the combination of ammenities here and the stunningly peaceful beach at Dikwella the perfect combination and stayed right in between the two.
+We found the combination of amenities here and the stunningly peaceful beach at Dikwella the perfect combination and stayed right in between the two.
 But we liked the look of Dot's Bay House which had a great cafe and yoga classes.

 by Craig of No Real Plan

-Hikkaduwa is a cool little beach town, with lots of restaurants, cafes and bars, and of course great beaches!
+Hikkaduwa is a cool little beach town, with lots of restaurants, cafes and bars, and of course great Sri Lanka beaches!
 The best time to visit is January-March for scuba diving and surfing.
 I stayed at a budget bed and breakfast called Hotel Finlanka, which had very comfortable beds, in a good location and the breakfast each morning was massive and delicious!

 Hikkaduwa is definitely worth visiting.
 I spent a few days there, relaxing on beaches, exploring the surroundings on a scooter, morning yoga, learning to surf and drinking at bars.
 It really has a bit of everything!

 The quintessential best beach of South Sri Lanka, Mirissa retains a fantastic charm, away from the touristy footfall and show cases pristine water with clear white sand.
 The ocean line is long, dotted with shacks serving up tasty snacks for you, mostly the fresh catch of the day.
 The beach has really clean water.
 The waves and small, not rough, making it a perfect gateway for families with small children.
 I found a lot of locals visiting the beach with their families.
 Green turtles often come on the beach to lay the eggs.
 It becomes sheer romantic at the nights advents, with well-lit romantic bars by the side.